nuxt-modules/cloudinary/docs/content/en/index.md

 Optimize images and videos in your Nuxt application with `@nuxtjs/cloudinary` module.

+> This is a module for version 2.X of Nuxt.
+If you are looking for Nuxt 3.X support check out the documentation [here](https://cloudinary.nuxtjs.org)

 ## What is Cloudinary?

 [Cloudinary](https://cloudinary.com) is a cloud-based SaaS that provides **an end-to-end image and video management** solution including uploads, storage, manipulations, optimizations and delivery.
 All your media resources are optimized and delivered through a fast CDN using industry best practices.